Bryce Dessner: Compositions and tours

+He toured Australia solo for the first time in 2026 for performances in Sydney at the Sydney Opera House where the Sydney Symphony Orchestra conducted by Umberto Clerici performed the Australian premiere of Dessner's Cello Concerto "Trembling Earth", written for and performed by Anastasia Kobekina, and a program of Dessner-only compositions at City Recital Hall, which was also performed at the Melbourne Recital Centre.

 Recordings

 The first recordings of Dessner's compositions, performed by the Kronos Quartet, were released in 2013 by Anti-Records.
-The album, "Aheym," features four of Dessner's compositions: Tenebre, Little Blue Something, Tour Eiffel, and Aheym.
+The album, Aheym, features four of Dessner's compositions: Tenebre, Little Blue Something, Tour Eiffel, and Aheym.

 On March 4, 2014, Deutsche Grammophon/Universal Music Classics released "St Carolyn By the Sea; Suite from There Will Be Blood."
 Performed by the Copenhagen Philharmonic and conducted by Andre de Ridder, the album features three of Dessner's orchestral works (St. Carolyn by the Sea, Lachrimae and Raphael) as well as the suite from There Will Be Blood by Jonny Greenwood.

-May 19, 2015, marked the release on Brassland of Music for Wood and Strings, an album-length work composed by Dessner and performed by Sō Percussion on a set of experimental musical instruments Dessner named "Chord Sticks" and built by Aron Sanchez from Buke and Gase.
+May 19, 2015, marked the release on Brassland Records of Music for Wood and Strings, an album-length work composed by Dessner and performed by Sō Percussion on a set of experimental musical instruments Dessner named "Chord Sticks" and built by Aron Sanchez from Buke and Gase.
 The instruments function on the 3rd bridge principle, with muting the string attack and let the string resonance swell afterwards.

 In April 2019, Deutsche Grammophon released the album El Chan featuring an all-Dessner programme performed by Katia and Marielle Labèque including Concerto for two pianos, El Chan, and Haven with Dessner on electric guitar.
 The album is dedicated to Dessner's friend and collaborator, Alejandro González Iñárritu, who also designed the album cover.
-Also in spring 2019, New York's Metropolitan Museum, for one of its first contemporary installations, featured the song Death is Elsewhere written by Bryce alongside Aaron Dessner, Ragnar Kjartansson, Gyda Valtýsdóttir and Kristín Anna.
+Also in spring 2019, New York's Metropolitan Museum of Art, for one of its first contemporary installations, featured the song Death is Elsewhere written by Bryce alongside Aaron Dessner, Ragnar Kjartansson, Gyða Valtýsdóttir and Kristín Anna.

 Dessner now resides in Paris and has been increasingly active composing for major European ensembles and soloists.